 - I like to go shopping and walk around the mall to completely change the subject in my brain

 - I keep a stash of Sweet Tarts in my drawer.
-A handful of those help.
+A handful of that help.
 I’m not sure I’ve reached the point Sweet Tarts can’t help

-- Yoga helps me recover after a long week from stress.
+- Yoga helps me recover after a long week of stress.
 I wish I had time to do it more honestly!
 Time with family/friends also

 - Last yr. students wrote letters to teachers about how they impacted their lives – I re-read them when I need a boost